friedbrice/runhs/README.md

 Stack wrapper for single-file Haskell programs.

-Declare package dependencies in your single-file Haskell program.
+Declare package dependencies in the source code of your single-file Haskell program.
 Easily and reliably run your program, compile it, or load it in GHCi or Ghcid.

 ## Install